 Installation: antiX provides tools and options for a variety of install methods.
 Most prominent is their live USB persistence, which allows you to install to an external USB stick/drive that can be plugged into any computer.
 The system will run in RAM and use storage from the USB stick, so initial boot and shutdown takes a bit longer (moving GBs into or out of RAM).
 I have messed around with this before and it still functions as a standard antiX ISO too, allowing regular installs to be made.
 This can be used to have a portable system set up how you like on a keyring, it's also good for devices with very limited storage space (USB sticks are a lot cheaper than harddrives).
 There's also 'frugal' harddisk installs which put the essential system stuff on an internal disk, but use storage from a USB (kind of in-between live and traditional installs).

 Snapshots/Remasters: Another key feature is their snapshot and remaster tools.
-Snapshot takes a snapshot of the system as is which can be used as a backup or written out into a 'Remaster'.
+Snapshot takes an image of the system as-is which can be used as a backup or written out into a Live USB.
 So essentially you can set up/theme your system exactly how you like it and burn it onto an installable ISO, allowing it to be installed on other devices without doing all the configuration again.
-This is how 'respins' are made; using antiX as a base for customizing your own personal distro that can be shared with others too.
-These tools have graphical interfaces and allow for much easier and safer experimentation (adding/subtracting features and configs) because you can reinstall a working version if something breaks.
+Remastering takes that a bit further by creating a kind of personal development environment.
+Using a live antiX usb/iso (maybe a snapshot you made) you can make changes like adding/subtracting features and configs, then write them back onto the usb/iso, and if something breaks you can reboot and rollback to the previous version.
+This is how 'respins' are made; using antiX as a base for customizing your own personal distro that can be shared with others if desired.
+These tools have graphical interfaces and allow for much easier and safer experimentation because you can reinstall a working version if something breaks.

 *these may already be fixed, it's just what was around when I installed a couple weeks ago.*